 The El Paso County Wagon Train is a two day annual event in coordination with the El Paso County Fair that runs almost entirely across the open ranchland of eastern Colorado.
-The trail ride is a two day event, with a short three hour round trip ride on Saturday and a five hour wagon train ride from Ramah Dam to the county fairgrounds in Calhan on Sunday.
+The trail ride is a two day event, with a short three hour round trip ride on Saturday and a five hour wagon train ride starting from Ramah Dam on Sunday.

 Trail ride participants may arrive on Friday to camp out before the ride, arrive Saturday morning for a short and easy ride of around three hours if they choose, or wait to arrive Saturday evening or Sunday morning.
 Participants may choose to only ride on Saturday for three hours, on Sunday for a five hour ride, or choose to ride three hours on Saturday and five hours on Sunday.

 Your registration includes breakfast (doughnuts, coffee) and dinner on Saturday and breakfast and lunch on Sunday (you will need to provide your own lunch on Saturday).
 Saturday's dinner will also include musical entertainment and dancing.

 |7:30 am||Registration check-in|

 |5:00 pm||BBQ Dinner, followed by music and dancing|